Japan’s balloon bombs could have done a lot more damage

 The U.S. war department was not slow to realize that the Japanese had developed a weapon that, while not a war-winner, could certainly dramatically increase the amount of pain they’d be able to inflict.
 Should the Japanese think to rig the balloons with biological weapons — weaponized anthrax strains, smallpox virus, that kind of thing — they could do tremendous damage.
 And worse, if they continued to launch them when fire season began in the Pacific Northwest ….

-Well, so far as is known, the Japanese did none of these things; they contented themselves with sending traditional bombs.
+Indeed, so far as is known, the Japanese did none of these things; they contented themselves with sending traditional bombs.
 Of the 9,000 they launched, about 300 were found, and it’s estimated that another 500 or 600 either blew up harmlessly without witnesses around or fell into the woods somewhere and are still out there.
 But the U.S. government did such a great job of hushing the whole thing up that the Japanese concluded that the whole program was a miserable failure, and there was no discussion of continuing the program after April 1945.

 It was in May of 1945 that the fire balloons actually drew blood, when a group of church picnickers in the southern-central Oregon town of Bly found one of the balloons; while they were gawking and prodding it, it exploded, killing five children and a pregnant woman.